gemmaellis16/yoga-project/README.md

 ### **User Stories**

-  * First Time Visitor Goals
+####  * First Time Visitor Goals

- 1. As a first time visitor, I want to understand the main purpose of the site and learn about the yoga studio.
+ 1. As a user, I want to understand the main purpose of the site and learn about the yoga studio.

- 1. As a first time visitor, I want to be able to navigate throughout the site to find content.
+ 1. As a user, I want to be able to navigate throughout the site to find content.

- 1. As a first time visitor, I want to look at testimonials to understand what yoga students think of the studio and teacher and see if they are trusted and also want to locate their social media accounts for more information (this will just be the main social media accounts for privacy reasons).
+ 1. As a user, I want to look at testimonials to understand what yoga students think of the studio and teacher.

- 1. As a first time visitor, I want to know what yoga is and it's benefits.
+ 1. As a user, I want to know what yoga is and it's benefits.

- 1. As a first time visitor, I want to know the location of the studio.
+ 1. As a user, I want to know the location of the studio.

- 1. As a first time visitor, I want to know the price of the class.
+ 1. As a user, I want to know the price of the class.

- * Returning Visitor Goals
+ #### * Returning Visitor Goals

- 1. As a returning visitor, I want to find the best way to get in contact with the studio with questions that I may have.
+ 1. As a user, I want to find the best way to get in contact with the studio with questions that I may have.

- 1. As a returning visitor, I want to know the membership options.
+ 1. As a user, I want to know the membership options.

- 1. As a returning visitor, I want to look at the timetable for classes.
+ 1. As a user, I want to look at the timetable for classes.

- * Frequent Visitor Goals
+#### * Frequent Visitor Goals

- 1. As a frequent visitor, I want to check the timetable for updated times, days and classes.
+ 1. As a user, I want to check the timetable for updated times, days and classes.

 [Back to top](#table-of-contents)